 TCM is still incredibly popular in China, especially for new moms.
 In fact the use of TCM has even gained in popularity among new moms in the past few years with the incredible rise of Yuezi clinics.
 Yuezi is a 42-day period right after birth during which everything you eat or drink is dictated by Chinese Medicine.
 Millions of Chinese women choose to sit Yuezi in dedicated clinics where they go straight from the hospital where they gave birth.

 The first TCM treatments against plugged ducts and mastitis date as far back as the Han dynasty in 200BC.
 Some texts from this period remain where women with plugged ducts were recommended to treat themselves with herbal teas made with "dried bulbs of fritillary, snake gourd root, dandelions, dong quai root and licorice root".
 To this day, many TCM teas recommended against plugged ducts contain some of these same ingredients.
-Our own Unblock Nursing Tea also contain most of those ingredients!
-They've been used to treat plugged ducts for close to 2500 years!
+Our own Unblock Nursing Tea also contain most of those ingredients as they've been used to treat plugged ducts successfully for close to 2500 years!

 What's the TCM theory behind plugged ducts or mastitis?
 According to TCM, plugged ducts and mastitis are mainly due to a blockage of Qi and Blood.
 Qi is the "life force" giving life to all things (see full article explaining Qi here).
 Qi and Blood circulate in the human body via Meridians in order to power the functions of organs.
 Meridians follow well-defined paths: for instance the breasts are connected to the Stomach meridian while the nipples are connected to the Liver meridian.
-This is why according to TCM the solution to many breast-related issues relies on medicinal herbs that target the Liver and Stomach.
 The flow of Qi and Blood can however sometimes get blocked.
 When that's the case, an accumulation of heat occurs because Qi is a very hot "substance" (i.e. it is "Yang" in nature, as opposed to Yin which is cold).
 And when an accumulation of heat occurs in a given spot that leads to swellings, red spots and, in worst cases, fever as is the case with mastitis.